fedecarboni7/teams-optimizer/README.md

 ## Features

-* **Team Composition:** The tool will analyze individual profiles and suggest optimal team combinations based on their skills and expertise.
+* **Team Composition:** The tool will analyze individual profiles and suggest optimal team combinations based on their skills.
 * **Skill Matching:** It will identify and match individuals with complementary skills to enhance team performance.
-* **Weakness Mitigation:** The tool will consider individual weaknesses and suggest strategies to mitigate their impact on team performance.
+* **Team Skill Visualization:** Provides a radar chart visualization comparing the skills of suggested teams, allowing for quick assessment of team strengths and weaknesses.
+* **Sharing Results:** Enables efficient sharing of team compositions with colleagues, facilitating collaboration and discussion.

 ## Benefits